NextCenturyCorporation/AIDA-Interchange-Format/README.md

 * `mode`: must be `FULL` or `SHATTER`, as explained below.

-If `mode` is `FULL`, then the entire ColdStartKB is converted into a single AIF RDF file in n-triples format (n-triples is used for greater I/O speed).  `outputAIFFile` will specify the path to write this file to.
-Additionally, cross document coreference information present in the ColdStartKB can be discarded by setting the optional parameter `breakCrossDocCoref` to `true` (default `false`).
-The optional `useClustersForCoref` parameter (default `false`) specifies whether to use the "clusters" provided by the AIF format for representing coreference.
+If `mode` is `FULL`, then the entire ColdStartKB is converted into a single AIF RDF file in n-triples format (n-triples is used for greater I/O speed).
+The following parameters then
+ apply:
+ * `outputAIFFile` will specify the path to write this file to.
+ * cross document coreference information present in the ColdStartKB can be discarded by setting the optional parameter `breakCrossDocCoref` to `true` (default `false`).
+* The optional `useClustersForCoref` parameter (default `false`) specifies whether to use the "clusters" provided by the AIF format for representing coreference.
 While in AIDA there can be uncertainty about coreference, making these clusters useful, in ColdStart coreference decisions were always "hard".
 We provide the user with the option of whether to encode these coref decisions in the way they would be encoded in AIDA if there were any uncertainty so that users can test these data structures.
+* The optional `attachConfidencesToJustifications` parameter (default `false`) controls whether confidence values are attached directly to the relevant entity/relation/event/sentiment assertion or to their justifications.
+The former is how it should be in TA2/TA3, but the latter for messages from TA1 to TA2.

 If `mode` is `SHATTER`, the data related to each document in the ColdStart KB is written to a separate AIF file in Turtle format.
 In this case, the only other parameter is the directory to write the output to (`outputAIFDirectory`).
+The values of `breakCrossDocCoref`, `useClustersForCoref`, and `attachConfidencesToJustifications` are fixed at `true`, `false`, and `true`, respectively.

 ## Running the Python converter